starfi5h/DSP_Mod_Support/CameraTools/README.md

 ### Import/Export camera and path settings
 ![import/export window](https://raw.githubusercontent.com/starfi5h/DSP_Mod_Support/dev/CameraTools/img/io-window.png)
 In config window - IO tab, it can import/export config file containing the camera and path data.
-Input field to input the target file path.
-The acceptable file extension is `.cfg`.
+Input field to input the folder path.
 If the directory is not provided, it will use `BepInEx\config\CameraTools\`.
+In export session, you can export the editing camera or path by their name to the folder.
-After importing success, user can choose which camera or path to add in the list.
+In button session, it list every `.cfg` files in the folder.
+After importing the file, you can choose which camera or path to add in the list.

 ## Known issues
 - The star image will distort when space camera position is different from player's.